 Our business partners have an important role in implementing our commitments and ensuring compliance with our requirements throughout the supply chain.
 We foster open and constructive dialogues with our suppliers to improve the sustainability of the tropical fruit sector.

 We have started to conduct our own producer assessments on plantations in relevant countries of origin.
-This enables us to carry out spot checks to verify how the producers work in our supply chain and how our requirements, in particular the ‘ALDI Social Standards in Production’, are being implemented and met.
+This enables us to carry out spot checks to verify how the producers work in our supply chain and how our requirements, in particular the ‘ALDI Business Partner Sustainability Standards’, are being implemented and met.

 We successfully piloted this approach with our banana suppliers in 2019, and further expanded the evaluation to include pineapple suppliers in 2020.
 For 2022, we are preparing a further roll-out to other high-risk tropical fruit products.
 In line with our Vision 2030, we are committed to sourcing 80% of our buying volume from high-risk supply chains from A and B rated suppliers as part of a stepwise approach over the coming years.

 Dialogue with suppliers and producers